strawpants/xinv/README.md

-# xinv
+# xinv or X-inverse
-Xarray accessors for manipulating and working with inverse problems
+Xarray accessors for working with inverse problems

+under construction